aws-samples/amazon-opensearch-service-monitor/README.md

 ### Bootstrap the CDK

-Create the CDK configuration by bootstrapping the CDK.
+Create the CDK configuration by bootstrapping the CDK (one-time activity for each region).

 ```bash
 # bootstrap the cdk